-While Switzerland is the most obvious country that comes to mind when we think of watches, there are many other European countries that make quality watches and Denmark is no exception.
+While Switzerland is the most obvious country that comes to mind when we think of watches, many other European countries make quality watches, and Denmark is no exception.

 The elegant lines of a Hans Wegner or Arne Jacobsen piece of furniture are signature examples of clean and iconic Nordic design.
-In the 50s, the movement towards the industrial design of office furniture and domestic appliances has also left its mark on Danish timepieces.
+In the 50s, the industrial design of office furniture and domestic appliances has also left its mark on Danish timepieces.